Teaching Charlie and the Cholocate Factory this Year?

-Roald Dahl’s Charlie and the Chocolate Factory is a beloved classic that is a timeless favourite of teachers and students.
+Roald Dahl’s Charlie and the Chocolate Factory is a beloved classic and timeless favourite of teachers and students.

 Charlie Bucket lives on the outskirts of town with his poverty-stricken family: his parents and all four grandparents.
-Each day on his way to school, Charlie passes the best and biggest chocolate factory in the world, run by the secretive Willy Wonka.
+Each day on his way to school, Charlie passes the world’s best and biggest chocolate factory, run by the secretive Willy Wonka.

 Things go from bad to worse when Charlie’s father loses his job.
 Grandpa Joe tells Charlie that competitors stole Wonka’s candy-making secrets in the past, and the factory shut down.
 Later, the factory resumed production, but no one was ever seen entering or leaving.

 One day, Wonka announces that he has hidden golden tickets in five Wonka chocolate bars, with the prize of a factory tour and a lifetime supply of Wonka products for each child who finds a ticket.
 Wonka-mania encircles the globe, and four tickets are found one by one.
-Charlie finds money sticking out of a snowbank and buys himself two Wonka chocolate bars; the second contains the last golden ticket.
+Charlie finds money sticking out of a snowbank and buys two Wonka chocolate bars; the second contains the last golden ticket.

 Students love learning through Bloom’s Taxonomy.

 You know how sometimes you’re just memorizing facts in school, and it feels like it doesn’t matter?
 Well, that’s where Bloom’s Taxonomy comes in.
 It’s a way of creating tasks that are way more interesting and make you think.
 Instead of just remembering stuff, you can analyze it and see how different things connect.
 And you can even evaluate and create something new based on what you learned.